Never for Ever: Background

 Never for Ever is the only studio album by Bush up to Director's Cut (2011) not to have a title track.
 According to Bush, the title alluded to conflicting emotions, good and bad, which pass, as she stated: "we must tell our hearts that it is 'never for ever', and be happy that it's like that".

 The album cover is an illustration (in pencil) by artist Nick Price, who had also designed the cover for the programme for her 1979 tour.
 Bush was pleased with the results (it depicts a multitude of animals and monsters emerging from under her skirt).
 Of the concept, Bush said that it reflects the title, depicting good and bad things that emerge from one's self.
 The album was released on compact disc in Japan in 1987 with the cover art modified.
 A section of the original cover art was enlarged, creating two different booklet covers: the outer one modified; and underneath the original.
 The album's cover was voted 'Greatest Album Cover of 1980' by Record Mirror.

-Violin and Egypt were also performed live during The Tour of Life in April-May 1979.
-The Wedding List was also aired at BBC Christmas Special on December 28, 1979.
+"Violin" and "Egypt" were performed live during The Tour of Life in April-May 1979.
+"The Wedding List" was aired in a BBC Christmas Special on 28 December 1979.